-Josselin Cornou is a 2017 Sony World Photography Award-winning French photographer who invests an incredible amount of time in his craft.
-He says, “This passion that we call photography is a highly competitive space.
+Josselin Cornou is a 2017 Sony World Photography Award-winning French photographer who invests an incredible amount of time in her craft.
+She says, “This passion that we call photography is a highly competitive space.
 Creating an aesthetic art piece is one thing, but conveying authentic emotions using landscape photography is another.”
-Like in most aspects of life though, he continues, “Finding balance is key, and I call my work a success when complete strangers express the feelings I intended to capture without any doubt.”
-He believes that beauty lies in combining the perfect moment and the perfect tonality.
+Like in most aspects of life though, she continues, “Finding balance is key, and I call my work a success when complete strangers express the feelings I intended to capture without any doubt.”
+She believes that beauty lies in combining the perfect moment and the perfect tonality.

 Tabular Iceberg.
-“In March 2016, I headed to the Antarctic Peninsula, and on our way to the 66th parallel south, our boat was navigating in silence through 30 meter (100 foot) tall tabular icebergs that were once part of the Larsen Ice Shelf.
-Those mesmerizing structures were sub-zero icy corridors, and formed a highly photogenic, gargantuan maze.
+“In March 2016, I headed to the Antarctic Peninsula, and on our way to the 66th parallel south, our boat was navigating in silence through 30 meters (100 foot) tall tabular icebergs that were once part of the Larsen Ice Shelf.
+Those mesmerising structures were sub-zero icy corridors and formed a highly photogenic, gargantuan maze.
 Equipped with a 70-200mm, I started to play with the landscape around me, trying to display the geometric magnificence of those structures.
 After envisioning the shot, I had to wait for the exact right moment, and had only a few seconds to get it right.”
-(This photo was nominated as one of the Top Ten Nature (Open) Photos by the World Photo Organization.)
+(This photo was nominated as one of the Top Ten Nature (Open) Photos by the World Photo Organisation.)

 Josselin’s Tips, Tricks, and Parting Words of Advice: When it comes to landscape shots, “bracket your shots with 3-5 brackets of the same scene – it requires extra storage, but gives you more flexibility in editing your photos.”

-On post-processing, Josselin says, “Color is like music.
+On post-processing, Josselin says, “Colour is like music.
 I like to stay true to the photo, but I will have to bring the right tonality to add integrity to the photo.
-I recommend merging your bracketed photos, then creating a flat profile (trying to gather as much dynamic range from shadow to highlight), and selecting the default color pattern that is dominant in your photo (analogous, complimentary, split complimentary, monochromatic, triadic quadratic, etc.).
+I recommend merging your bracketed photos, then creating a flat profile (trying to gather as much dynamic range from shadow to highlight), and selecting the default colour pattern that is dominant in your photo (analogous, complementary, split complementary, monochromatic, triadic quadratic, etc.).
 Once a first edit is done, duplicate your composition and start again.
 Each edit might just focus on part of the photo (e.g. foreground/background), given that you can then layer them in Photoshop using a mask.
 Repeat the process multiple times on multiple copies of the photo.
 Finally, always be gentle with settings in order to avoid image degradation.”

 Photo Manipulator – Guillaume Lamazou